 Candidates will be assessed according to the following criteria:

 - the excellence of their academic career and performance to date

 - the coherence, interest and feasibility of their project or proposed programme of study and their qualifications for that programme; and, for candidates embarked on a research degree, their likely contribution to the subject

 - the value of a stay at a German university for their career plans and/or research project.

 How to apply

-- Interviews for short-listed candidates will take place in Oxford on Monday 13 March 2017 (Week 9 of Hilary Term).
+- Interviews for short-listed candidates will take place on Monday 14th March 2022.
 Applications from candidates who are unable to attend an interview on this date cannot be accepted.

 - Candidates will be notified of the outcome of their application by the end of March 2022.